 To Sum Up

-Multisites are not as easy to manage as standalone websites, they need you to be a little tech savvy.
+Multisites are not as easy to manage as standalone websites, they need you to be tech-savvy.
 A multisite setup works well for Hosting websites and Education websites.
-The plugins in this list combine well with a WordPress multisite and can make routine management easier for the Network Administrator as well as for individual Site Admins.
+The plugins in this list combine well with a WordPress multisite and can make routine management easier for the Network Administrator and individual Site Admins.